This full size, 58 inch, ¾ jointed cue is crafted by Peradon in England from the highest grade, kiln dried, North American Ash and exotic Ebony.

 The ash is carefully selected for strength and straightness before the finest, genuine Ebony butt timber is spliced to the cue by hand and the cue is shaped to produce the distinctive four round point pattern of a hand spliced cue.

-A large Ebony front splice with Sycamore, Black, Rosewood & Sycamore veneers are then hand spliced to the Ebony butt.
+The decorative King wood butt timber with a Sycamore veneer is are then hand spliced to the Ebony butt.
 In order to reduce stress to the timbers the cue is then shaped over a period of time until the final tapered shape is achieved, after which the numerous sanding and finishing processes are then undertaken to achieve a 'silk smooth' finish.

-The butt is finished with a Peradon Guildford name disc and 'quick action' butt end joint to accept the optional extensions on the 'related products' section of this page.
+The butt is finished with a Peradon Salisbury name disc and 'quick action' butt end joint to accept the optional extensions on the 'related products' section of this page.

 Extensions may be fitted into either the ¾ joint in the cue or into the butt end joint.

 This cue features a solid brass ferrule and 9 ½ to 10mm Elkmaster tip.

 12" (30.5cm) - plus 1" (2.5cm) for the protruding male joint

 Selected kiln dried North American Ash*